-Computer simulation of circuit performance using SPICE is often useful when analyzing performance of analog circuits and systems.
+Computer simulation of circuit performance using SPICE is often useful when analyzing the performance of analog circuits and systems.
 This principle is particularly true for video and RF amplifier circuits where parasitic capacitance and inductance can have a major effect on circuit performance.
-A SPICE model for the OPA2889 is available through the Texas Instruments web page (www.ti.com).
+A SPICE model for the OPA2890 (use two OPA890 SPICE models) is available through the Texas Instruments web page (www.ti.com).
 This model does a good job of predicting small-signal ac and transient performance under a wide variety of operating conditions.
-It does not do as well in predicting the harmonic distortion or characteristics.
-This model does not attempt to distinguish between the package types in their small-signal ac performance.
+It does not do as well in predicting the harmonic distortion or dG/dP characteristics.
+This model does not attempt to distinguish between the package types in small-signal ac performance.